Zematus/Worlds/Modding Guide/Guides/event_modding_guide.md

                                        evaluate before assigning the event to the target.
 If any of the expressions evaluate to 'false', then the event is not assigned.
-                                       Please read expressions_guide.txt for more
+                                       Please read expressions_guide.md for more
                                        details on how to define valid boolean expressions.
 NOTE: assignment conditions are
                                        also evaluated before triggering an event.